There is a lot of debate in the media about the pros and cons of private health insurance. People are asking, “Should I get private health cover?”

 Cons

 - Waiting times can be long.
-This can be real issue for people waiting for operations such a knee or hip operations where quality of life is severely diminished.
+This can be a real issue for people waiting for operations such a knee or hip operations, where quality of life is severely diminished.

 - You have no choice when it comes to when or where your treatment, consultations or operations are.
 If you are unable to make a date sent to you, you may drop to the bottom of the list again.

 - Under-funding is evident where some waiting rooms are slow, understaffed, overcrowded.
-This can commonly result is a 2-4 hour wait.
+This can commonly result in a 2-4 hour wait.

 - Medicare does not cover general care, such as dental treatment or optometry.

-Medicare is funded by government revenue and via the compulsory Medicare Levy that most Australians pay to the ATO in their taxes.
+The Medicare system is funded by government revenue and via the compulsory Medicare Levy that most Australians pay to the ATO in their taxes.
 The Medicare Levy currently takes 2% of our annual income.

 Higher income earners are ‘encouraged’ to take out private hospital cover in order to ease the burden on the public system, and if they don’t, the levy can cost them a LOT of money.